swiftlang/swift-org-website/documentation/articles/zero-to-swift-nvim.md

 author: [etcwilde]
 ---

-Neovim is a modern reimplementation of _Vi IMproved (vim)_, a popular terminal-based text editor.
+Neovim is a modern reimplementation of _Vim_, a popular terminal-based text editor.
-Neovim adds new features like asynchronous operations and powerful Lua bindings for a snappy editing experience, in addition to the improvements _vim_ brings to the original _vi_ editor.
+Neovim adds new features like asynchronous operations and powerful Lua bindings for a snappy editing experience, in addition to the improvements _Vim_ brings to the original _Vi_ editor.

 This article walks you through configuring Neovim for Swift development, providing configurations for various plugins to build a working Swift editing